 Reassurance: It’s important to let your loved one know how much they are loved and how much they have to look forward to.
 Depression can cause tunnel vision and lead your loved one to believe that he or she does not have any worth.
 Assure your loved one that there are proven treatments for depression available and that you will be beside them every step of the journey.

 Treatment options: Research the options for treatment of late life depression.
 An inpatient treatment center may be one of the best options for your loved one.
 Call and speak to an intake counselor and ask them any questions you have.
 See if you can arrange a tour with your loved one to alleviate any anxieties you each may have about inpatient treatment.

 When you’re struggling to get up in the morning, feeling as though life may no longer be worth living, it’s time to seek help.
 Contrary to popular belief, late-onset depression is not a normal part of the aging process.
 It does not make you “weak,” or “flawed.”
-Late life depression is such a serious concern that complicates physical problems, can cause you to think about suicide, and lead to premature death.
+Late-life depression is a serious mental health challenge.
+It can negatively impact a person’s physical, psychological, and social well-being.
 It’s very important to understand the signs of late life depression and seek the treatment you need.

 An inpatient treatment center that has experience working with older adults struggling with late-onset depression can be one of the most effective ways of coping with this disorder.
 By removing yourself from the stresses and pressures of daily life, you’ll be able to focus on the one thing that matters most – getting well.
 An inpatient treatment center will be able to treat all aspects of your challenges, making sure all your needs are met and adjusting medications as needed.